 Ekpe (leopard society) meeting house.An "Ógwa", an ancestral meeting and reception shrine hall of household patriarchs photographed by P. Talbot

-Traditional Igbo architecture predominantly uses locally sourced materials such as mud, clay, wood, bamboo, thatch, and palm fronds.[142]
+Traditional Igbo architecture predominantly uses locally sourced materials such as mud, clay, wood, bamboo, thatch, and palm fronds.[141]
 These materials are abundant and well-suited to the local climate.
-The traditional Igbo dwelling is often organized within a compound, which includes several houses for extended family members arranged around a central courtyard.[142]
+The traditional Igbo dwelling is often organized within a compound, which includes several houses for extended family members arranged around a central courtyard.[141]
 The courtyard serves as a communal space for gatherings and interactions.
-Igbo architecture is modular, with structures being added or expanded as family needs grow.[143]
+Igbo architecture is modular, with structures being added or expanded as family needs grow.[142]
 This flexibility allows for adaptability over time.
-Most traditional Igbo houses feature steeply pitched thatched roofs made from palm fronds or grass.[142]
-The roofs provide insulation, natural ventilation, and protection from rain.
-Houses may be adorned with decorative patterns and motifs, often carved into wooden beams, walls, and doors.
-Such designs hold cultural and symbolic significance.
+Most traditional Igbo houses feature steeply pitched thatched roofs made from palm fronds or grass.[141]

-Many Igbo houses incorporate sacred spaces, such as shrines or altars, for religious practices, ancestor veneration, and community rituals.[142]
-Architectural elements often carry cultural and religious symbolism, reflecting the Igbo worldview and values.
-Building and maintaining structures involve collective effort, highlighting the communal nature of Igbo society.[citation needed] Igbo architecture takes into account the region's climate and natural surroundings, using design elements that promote comfort and harmony with the environment.
+Verandas and raised platforms are common features, offering shaded outdoor spaces for relaxation, socializing, and various activities.[143]
+Many Igbo houses incorporate sacred spaces, such as shrines or altars, for religious practices, ancestor veneration, and community rituals.[141]
+Igbo architecture takes into account the region's climate and natural surroundings, using design elements that promote comfort and harmony with the environment.
 In some Igbo communities, wooden communication towers called "ogene" or "isiokwe" are erected for signaling and communication during events or gatherings.
-Towers were common, in Igbo architecture, oftenTwo-storey buildings,[citation needed] which disproves the popular western myth that Africans didn't have multi-story buildings prior to Colonization.[145]
+Towers were common, in Igbo architecture, which disproves the popular western myth that Africans didn't have multi-story buildings prior to Colonization.[144]

-One of the unique structures of Igbo culture were theNsude pyramids, which was a form ofstep pyramid built at the town ofNsude, in modern dayEnugu, northernIgboland.
+One of the unique structures of Igbo culture were theNsude pyramids, which was a form ofstep pyramid built at the town ofNsude, in modern-dayEnugu, northernIgboland.
 Ten pyramidal structures were built of clay and mud.
 The first base section was 60 ft (18 m) in circumference and 3 ft (0.91 m) in height.
 The next stack was 45 ft (14 m) in circumference.
 Circular stacks continued, until it reached the top.
 The structures were temples for the god Ala/Uto, who was believed to reside at the top.
 A stick was placed at the top to represent the god's residence.
 The structures were laid in groups of five parallel to each other.
-Because it was built of clay/mud, time has taken its toll requiring periodic reconstruction.[146]
+Because it was built of clay/mud, time has taken its toll requiring periodic reconstruction.[145]

 Igbo art is noted forMbari architecture.[146]
 Mbari houses of theOwerri-Igbo are large opened-sided square planned shelters.
 They house many life-sized, painted figures (sculpted in mud to appease theAlusi (deity) andAla, theearth goddess, with other deities of thunder and water).[147]
 Other sculptures are of officials, craftsmen, foreigners (mainly Europeans), animals, legendary creatures and ancestors.[147]
 Mbari houses take years to build in what is regarded as a sacred process.
 When new ones are constructed, old ones are left to decay.[147]
 Everyday houses were made of mud with thatched roofs and bare earth floors with carved design doors.
 Some houses had elaborate designs both in the interior and exterior.
 These designs could includeUli art designed by Igbo women.[148]